lz2510/Tech/ddd.md

 The repository pattern is a collection of business entities that simplifies the data infrastructure.
 It releases the domain model from infrastructure concerns.
 The layering concept enforces the separation of concerns.

+#### benefits of repository pattern

+1. **Separation of Concerns**: The pattern separates the data access logic from the application logic, making it easier to maintain and test the code.
+It allows for different data sources to be used without changing the application code.

+2. **Testability**: The pattern makes it easier to write unit tests for the application code by mocking data access logic.

+3. **Reusability**: The repository pattern allows for code reuse across different parts of the application.

 https://docs.microsoft.com/en-us/archive/msdn-magazine/2009/february/best-practice-an-introduction-to-domain-driven-design
 https://medium.com/microtica/the-concept-of-domain-driven-design-explained-3184c0fd7c3f